thedruz/WPN-XM/CONTRIBUTING.md

 ### How To Submit Source

 * Fork the repository on GitHub
-* Create a feature or bugfix branch for the issue you want to work on
+* Create a feature branch for the issue you want to work on
+  - `git checkout -b new-feature`
 * Work on the feature and commit your work
+  - `git commit -am 'added new-feature'`
+* Push to the branch
+  - `git push origin my-new-feature`
-* Send us a pull request
+* Send us a Pull Request (PR)

 ### Contributing policy